gwm04/digiscot.github.io/pages/projects/upaward-mobility.md

 **Target - First purchases and staff training starts.**

-* Staff will receive training from Ouarriers.
+* Staff will receive training from Quarriers.
 Based upon their Go For It sessions. **Booked provisionally for 17th May.
-Staff identified and freed up.**
+Staff identified and freed up.** This was completed and

-* We will start planning the first workshops. **Already done – introductory sessions with each planned and booked for 23rd May**
+* We will start planning the first workshops. **Already done – introductory sessions with each planned and booked for 23rd May**Completed

 * Launching with the Photography and Social Media workshops first.
-First purchases include 8 android tablets a secure housing and charging station and 3 wireless hubs.  **All purchased and all arrived except the charging station.**
+First purchases include 8 android tablets a secure housing and charging station and 3 wireless hubs.  **All purchased and all arrived except the charging station.** charging station now arrived and constructed too

 **Progress this month.**